 As a comparison, MBEs comprise about 20 percent of all employer firms.

-The report identifies barriers present in supply chains for MBE participation; and the ways in which policy makers, technical assistance providers, and large corporations can utilize MBEs to advance the U.S. supply chain.
+The report identifies barriers present in supply chains for MBE participation and the ways in which policy makers, technical assistance providers, and large corporations can utilize MBEs to advance the U.S. supply chain.

 “MBDA has embarked on a new chapter of our long and proud history to serve and support MBEs,” said Deputy Under Secretary of Minority Business Development Eric Morrissette.
 “The Minority Business Development Act of 2021 empowered our agency to work toward equity among U.S. firms and strengthen our national economy, and we are forever committed to that mission.
 Together with public and private sector partners, we will continue to address capital access disparities and highlight sources of alternative financing while closing gaps in the U.S. supply chain.”